utsav0/daily-dev-tips/src/pages/posts/css-aspect-ratio-its-finally-here.md

 ## Browser Support

-It's still very early days for the `aspect-ratio` browser-support.
-Chrome shipped it in production in version 88, and Firefox has it in beta, so you can enable it in Firefox.
+It's still very early days for the `aspect-ratio` browser support.
+Chrome shipped it in production in version 88, and Firefox has it in beta so that you can enable it in Firefox.

 ![CSS aspect-ratio browser support](https://caniuse.bitsofco.de/static/v1/mdn-css__properties__aspect-ratio-1611725701664.png)